-Our expenses comprise primarily four categories: 1) cost of product revenue, 2) cost of service fee revenue, 3) cost of pass-through revenue and 4) operating expenses.
+Our expenses comprise primarily four categories: 1) cost of product revenue, 2) cost of service fee revenue, 3) cost of pass-through revenue and 4) selling, general and administrative expenses.

-Cost of product revenue - consists of the purchase price of product sold and freight costs, which are reduced by certain reimbursable expenses.
+Cost of product revenue -consists of the purchase price of product sold and freight costs, which are reduced by certain reimbursable expenses.
 These reimbursable expenses include pass-through customer marketing programs, direct costs incurred in passing on any price decreases offered by vendors to cover price protection and certain special bids, the cost of products provided to replace defective product returned by customers and certain other expenses as defined under the master distributor agreements.
-Vendor marketing programs, such as co-op advertising, also reduce cost of product revenue.